aserpi/SA-dashboard_generator/README.md

 The ID of the template dashboard should contain string replacements in order to produce a unique ID per search result.

+### Special characters
+The add-on automatically escapes HTML reserved characters (e.g., `&` and `<`) in the dashboard definition, therefore there is no need to use CDATA.
+Conversely, the creation of valid dashboard IDs (containing only letters, numbers, dashes, and underscores) is not enforced.

 ## Templates